Islet-Yang/Variation-Chess/README.md

 2. Greedy algorithm

-Principle [GreedyMove()] : Based on the limitations of the Minimax algorithm, I wrote a greedy algorithm that iterates to get the highest value of the current dot move.
+Method [GreedyMove()] : Based on the limitations of the Minimax algorithm, I wrote a greedy algorithm that iterates to get the highest value of the current dot move.
 Use the same evaluation function evaluate().